microsoft/azure-load-testing/.github/ISSUE_TEMPLATE/feature_request.md

 name: Feature request
 about: Suggest an idea for this project
 title: "[Feature Request]"
-labels: enhancement
+labels: ''
-assignees: ninallam, kaumishra
+assignees: kaumishra, ninallam

 ---